dmitrysamodurov/Aspose.Email-Documentation/cpp/developer-guide/working-with-mime-messages/creating-and-setting-contents-of-emails/_index.md

 ---
-title: Creating and setting contents of Emails
+title: Creating and setting contents of Emails in C++
+linktitle: Creating and setting contents of Emails
 type: docs
 weight: 10
 url: /cpp/creating-and-setting-contents-of-emails/
+description: To create and set contents of email in C++, use MailMessage class that can create and save the mail message into different formats like EML, MSG and MHTML.
 ---

 ## **Create New Email Message**